-Specific Objective S Content The learner should be able to: • describe the crienzymes. teria for naming • Criteria for naming enzymes :Use type of substrate, type of reaction • explain the /properties of e characteristics nzymes.
-Characteristics/ Properties of enzymes relating to factors affecting enzyme activities: Protein in nature, can be denatured, catalytic /change rates of reactions, work in small amounts, specific to reactions they catalyse, catalyse reversible reactions, can be inhibited, affected by temperature, pH, concentration of substrate and some require coenzymes/ cofactors • state factors that action. at affect enzyme • Factors affecting enzyme action: pH, temperature, inhibitors, substrate concentration explain the enzyme action and key m induced fit. mechanism of using the lock echanism and • The enzyme action: lock and key mechanism, induced fit • explain the role the organism's l e of enzymes in ife.
+Specific Objectives Content The learner should be able to: • describe the criteria for naming enzymes. • Criteria for naming enzymes :Use type of substrate, type of reaction • explain the characteristics /properties of enzymes.
+Characteristics/ Properties of enzymes relating to factors affecting enzyme activities: Protein in nature, can be denatured, catalytic /change rates of reactions, work in small amounts, specific to reactions they catalyse, catalyse reversible reactions, can be inhibited, affected by temperature, pH, concentration of substrate and some require coenzymes/ cofactors • state factors that affect enzyme action. • Factors affecting enzyme action: pH, temperature, inhibitors, substrate concentration • explain the mechanism of enzyme action using the lock and key mechanism and induced fit. • The enzyme action: lock and key mechanism, induced fit • explain the role of enzymes in the organism's life.
 Role of enzymes in living organisms including inhibition, competitive/non competitive, reversible/non reversible